 Because colour therapy is very gentle, it’s suitable for everyone including children and the elderly.
 If you have epilepsy and are affected by flashing lights, be sure to mention this to the therapist before the treatment starts so that an alternative method of applying colour can be used.

-Use the form at the top of this page or the links below to search for Colour Therapy.
+Use the links below to search for Colour Therapy practitioners.